Applying for Financial Aid at Amherst

-Note: applications for financial aid will be accepted through February 12, 2018 for the 2017-18 academic year.
+Note: Applications for financial aid will be accepted through February 9, 2024, for the 2023-24 academic year.

 IF YOU WILL BE SEEKING ONLY U.S. FEDERAL FINANCIAL AID, such as a Federal Direct Stafford Loan or Federal Direct PLUS (parent) Loan, please submit the following: